 This is the easiest question to answer about this game.
 Splatoon 3 will be a Nintendo Switch exclusive.
 Nintendo has never shared its first-party games with other platforms, or even PC, so this one will be no different.

-Our latest look at Splatoon 3 came in the Nintendo Direct shown in September 2021.
+Our first real look at Splatoon 3 came in the Nintendo Direct from September 2021.
 This trailer, called Return of the Mammalians, focused heavily on the game’s story mode.
 The reveal trailer already set the stage for the world of Splatoon being in some sort of post-apocalypse Earth where Inklings have evolved to be the dominant life form.
 However, as the trailer goes on, some new furry creatures begin to appear as the footage cuts and glitches out.

-Included in the newest trailer were some crazy new weapons, and what looks to be some sort of robot crab called a Crab Tank you can pilot that rolls around as a ball and opens up to blast ink out of a cannon.
-Other new weapons and devices included the Big Bubbler, which creates a shield over an area; the Zipcaster, an inky grappling hook you can zip around the map with; the Killer Wail 5.1, which will automatically shoot lasers from a series of megaphones; and umbrella shield; and a bow and arrow.
+Included in the newest trailer were some crazy new weapons, and what looks to be some sort of robot crab called a Crab Tank you can pilot that rolls around like a ball and opens up to blast ink out of a cannon.
+This doesn’t last for very long, though, and you’re not invincible while in it.
+Other new weapons and devices included the Big Bubbler, which creates a shield over an area; the Zipcaster, an inky grappling hook you can zip around the map with; the Killer Wail 5.1, which will automatically shoot lasers from a series of megaphones; an umbrella shield; and a bow and arrow.

 New maps have also been confirmed.
 We saw an urban-neighborhood-looking stage called Eeltail Alley, the Museum d’Alfonsino, and a desert level called Scorch Gorge.
 Certainly more maps, old and new, will also be available upon release.